Analogue terrestrial television in the United Kingdom: BBC

 The BBC (British Broadcasting Corporation) began a regular television service, one of the first in the world, in 1936 as the BBC Television Service, funded to this day by a yearly mandatory licence fee.
-Since 1964 the BBC have provided two analogue television services, BBC One and BBC Two.
+From 1964 the BBC provided two analogue television services, BBC One and BBC Two.
 Both services carried a wide variety of content as well as regional variations in programming and sometimes continuity.
 Latterly the BBC Two variations have been limited to England, Northern Ireland, Scotland and Wales.
 For many years, BBC One in Wales was effectively a separate service, BBC Wales, though many programmes were common to both it and BBC One proper.